- Governance Framework of Carleton University: An Overview

 Under the Carleton University Act (“the Act”), the Board is responsible for oversight of the University’s governance and administration.
 This includes making budgetary decisions and establishing policies it deems necessary to ensure sound management of the University.
 As well, the Board appoints the President and Vice-Chancellor and other key senior executives.
 It also determines the compensation and other benefits of managers, faculty and support staff.
 Finally, the Board has standing committees to help it exercise its powers.

-As a bicameral intuition, the Act also establishes the Senate who sets the University’s educational policies and is responsible for the management of academic issues on campus.
+As a bicameral institution, the Act also establishes the Senate who sets the University’s educational policies and is responsible for the management of academic issues on campus.

 Carleton University was created by the Ontario Legislature the through the passage of the Carleton University Act in 1952.
 The Act states at s.3 the objects and purposes of the University: